 Wang, a former mechanical engineer, is from China and now lives in New York.
 In 2008, during the Beijing Olympics, I spoke with him about Mad Science in Imperial City while teaching it in my Naropa graduate seminar, “The Imaginary Present,” named after a phrase by Alfred Jarry in his essay, “How to Construct a Time Machine.”
-Wang and I discussed the book, poetry and science, and his ongoing interest in table tennis, which I now see as integral to his understanding of spacetime, on and off the page.
-With his permission, I sampled sentences—the molecular matter of our conversation—and constructed a new sequence using table tennis as a model in what I thought of then as a nanotechnological form for a review I wrote of his book in an attempt at rethinking the conventions for how we respond to the work of others.
+We discussed the book, poetry and science, and his ongoing interest in table tennis, included in the Beijing Olympics and which I now see as integral to his understanding of spacetime, on and off the page.
+With his permission, I sampled sentences—the molecular matter of our conversation—and constructed a new sequence using table tennis as a model.
+I see this reconstruction as a nanotechnological rethinking of the conventions for how we respond to the work of others.

 * * *